 Part of the problem is the name.
 The definition of ‘petty’ is something that’s deemed to be of ‘low importance’ and this is often reflected in the amount of focus it receives within a business.

 Petty cash accounts are often left to operate with minimal external monitoring.
-It’s a lack of scrutiny that makes petty cash so susceptible to errors and fraud.
+It’s a lack of scrutiny that makes petty cash so susceptible to errors and even petty cash fraud.

 The lack of effective checks and balances means that fraudulent activities can remain undiscovered for extended periods.
-Even the smallest of losses can become a significant drain on business finances over time.
+Even the smallest of losses can become a significant drain on business finances over time, particularly in growing businesses.

 Reliance on custodians